 Believers know Lent as a period to prepare and commemorate the death, passion, and resurrection of Jesus.
-A thoughtful reflection of these events during this season can aid in truly understanding and embracing the foundational doctrines of the Christian faith.
+A thoughtful reflection on these events during this season can aid in truly understanding and embracing the foundational doctrines of the Christian faith.

 As a believer, Lent is an opportune season to reflect on what it means to be a follower of Christ.
 It is a period that helps build one’s faith and trust in the Lord.
-As believers engage in sacrifice and denying themselves, they grow in intimacy with the Lord.
+As believers engage in sacrifice and deny themselves, they grow in intimacy with the Lord.
 The Lenten season also becomes a time for observing spiritual disciplines.
 These disciplines aid in spiritual maturity, provided believers do them with a heart that is centered on Christ.

 How is Lent Observed?

 Confession during the Lenten season allows believers to go to the Lord in all humility.
 They recognize that they are sinners who were saved and redeemed by the Savior.
-Confessing one’s sins declares a need for the continuing sanctification by the Spirit.
+Confessing one’s sins declares a need for continuing sanctification by the Spirit.
 In confessing one’s sin, it would be helpful to ask the Holy Spirit to examine one’s heart (Psalm 139:23-24).
 Some sins in one’s heart may not be easy to decipher.
 Asking the Holy Spirit to search every corner of the heart helps genuine repentance.

 Fasting and abstinence

 Fasting and abstinence are spiritual disciplines taken out of Scripture.
 Even Jesus fasted during His time on earth (Matthew 4:1-2).
 Fasting and abstinence allow more sensitivity to the prompting of the Holy Spirit as the individual denies the self of worldly pleasures.
-These disciplines also have health benefits in that it helps cleanse the digestive system from harmful toxins.
+These disciplines also have health benefits in that it helps cleanse the digestive system of harmful toxins.